-13. Do you believe that the Seventh-day Adventist Church is the remnant church of Bible prophecy, into which people of every nation, race, and language are invited and accepted, and do you desire membership in its fellowship?
+13. Do you believe that the Seventh-day Adventist Church is the remnant church of Bible prophecy, and that people of every nation, race, and language are invited and accepted into its fellowship?
+Do you desire membership in this local congregation of the world church?

-Welcoming Candidates.-After the candidates have satisfactorily answered the foregoing questions, or assurance has been given to the church that such answers have already been given, the church body should be asked to vote on their acceptance into the church, subject to baptism, which ordinance should not be unduly delayed.
+Welcoming Candidates. - After the candidates have

+satisfactorily answered the foregoing questions, or assurance has been given to the church that such answers have already been given, the church body should be asked to vote on their acceptance into the church, subject to baptism, which ordinance should not be unduly delayed.

-Receiving Members Who Are Not Known.-In preparing for the baptism of his converts, an evangelist should invite the pastor or elder to visit his baptismal classes and become acquainted with his converts.
+Receiving Members Who Are Not Known. - In preparing for the baptism of his converts, an evangelist should invite the pastor or elder to visit his baptismal classes and become acquainted with his converts.
 Such contacts will enable the church to be better prepared to receive the new members into church fellowship.
 This general procedure should not apply in the case of isolated believers who wish to unite with the conference church.

-Baptismal Ceremony.-At this ceremony the deacons should make the necessary preparation and assist the male candidates into and out of the water.
+Baptismal Ceremony. - At this ceremony the deacons should make the necessary preparation and assist the male candidates into and out of the water.
 The deaconesses should assist all female candidates.
-(See pp. 94, 96.)
+(See pp. 92, 95.)
 Care should be exercised to see that proper attire is provided for the candidates.
 Robes of suitable heavy material are preferable.
 If such are not available, the candidates should dress in such a manner that they will be modestly attired.
 The baptismal ceremony should be followed by extending the right hand of fellowship and the giving of a few words of welcome by the pastor or elder in behalf of the entire church.